alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/how-to.md

 ### Step 5: Confirm Add Liquidity

 One you decide the amount, click the `Add` button.
-Confirmation panel will appear.
-Here you can double check balances, slippage and LP tokens.
-If everything it's okay, click `Confirm` :sunglasses:
+A  confirmation panel will appear.
+Here, you can double check balances, slippage and LP tokens.
+If everything is okay, click `Confirm` :sunglasses:

 <figure><img src="../../.gitbook/assets/liquidity-providers/adding-liquidity-5-confirm-add-liquidity.png" alt="" width="375"><figcaption></figcaption></figure>